-When Is a Delinquent FBAR Necessary?
+When is a Delinquent FBAR Submission Necessary?

 Taxpayers must file a delinquent FBAR if they didn’t fail to report any income and doesn’t owe any additional tax, but has innocently and non-willfully failed to file the required FBAR.
-A delinquent FBAR is also necessary if the taxpayer innocently failed to include an account on a previously filed FBAR.
+A delinquent FBAR is also necessary if the taxpayer innocently failed to include a foreign bank account on a previously filed FBAR.

 As with most IRS requirements, there is a specific procedure that must be followed by taxpayers who are filing a delinquent FBAR form.
 That process includes the following:

 Not everyone is able to file electronically.
-In such a case, taxpayers must contact FinCEN’s regulatory help line at 1-800-949-2732 or, from outside the United States, 1-703-905-3975 in order to determine any possible alternatives to electronic filing.
+In such a case, taxpayers must contact FinCEN’s regulatory helpline at 1-800-949-2732 or, from outside the United States, 1-703-905-3975 in order to determine any possible alternatives to electronic filing.
 FBARs should not be filed with your federal tax return.